 Understanding your renewal reminder

-Most insurance renewal reminders provide an estimate of the cost of your insurance for the same period as the previous policy term (typically, one year).
+Most insurance renewal reminders provide an estimate of the cost of your insurance for the same duration and coverage as the previous policy term (typically, one year).

 Your vehicle use